Keeper-Security/terraform-provider-secretsmanager/docs/data-sources/records.md

 ## Performance Considerations

 * **Use UIDs when possible**: Fetching by UIDs makes a single API call with the exact records needed
-* **Titles require full fetch**: When using titles, the provider must fetch all records and then filter, which is less efficient
+* **Titles and patterns require full fetch**: When using `titles` or `title_patterns`, the provider must fetch all records and then filter, which is less efficient than using UIDs directly
+* **Regex performance**: Complex regex patterns may impact filtering performance on large record sets
 * **Batch size**: While there's no hard limit, very large batches (500+ records) may experience longer response times

 ## Migration from Individual Records